for your next meeting or workshop

 Harold and Christine Strohm built their Old-West style building and opened “Museum, Et Cetera” to showcase their collection of antiques.

-The Strohms name the building ‘Pushmataha’ after a Choctaw Chief.
+The Strohms named the building ‘Pushmataha’ after a Choctaw Chief.
 It means “He has won all the honors of his race.”

 The building is part of the story of commercial development in Sedona in the 1960s.

-In 1993, Susan Coleman donated Pushmataha to Keep Sedona Beautiful, to preserrve the parcel as it is.
-The deed restricts the building’s use to “environmental purposes.”
+In 1993, then owner Susan Coleman donated Pushmataha to Keep Sedona Beautiful, to preserve the parcel as it is.

 KSB property becomes a Certified Wildlife Habitat!

 The National Wildlife Foundation (NWF) has selected the property surrounding Keep Sedona Beautiful’s historical Pushmataha building (Sedona Historical Landmark No. 15, located at 360 Brewer Road) as a NWF Certified Wildlife Habitat!
 To qualify for this prestigious designation, the property must demonstrate an abundance of native plants, trees, available food sources, a water source, cover and nesting sites, attract a variety of birds, butterflies and other wildlife, while helping to protect our local environment.